-(a) No department or the family or juvenile court shall issue a protective order or custody order in conflict with an order of the criminal court.
-In the event such an order issues inadvertently, the orders of the criminal law proceeding shall control.

-(b) A court issuing a criminal court protective order may, after consultation with the appropriate department or the family or juvenile court, modify the criminal court protective order to allow or restrict contact between the restrained person and his or her children, spouse, or other protected person.
+- (a) Until the court has an operational case management system capable of automatically coordinating domestic violence orders, the court's criminal, family, probate, civil-(domestic violence restraining orders), and juvenile law departments shall communicate and exchange information with each other prior to issuing protective orders and child custody and visitation orders to determine if any such orders have already been issued as to the same parties or children in any other department.
+For the purpose avoiding the issuance of conflicting orders, resolving or reconciling conflicting orders, or to otherwise effectuate this Rule, judicial officers may directly consult with one another. - (ba) No department or the family or juvenile court shall issue a protective order or custody order in conflict with an order of the criminal court.
+In the event such an order issues inadvertently, the orders of the criminal law proceeding shall control. - (eb) A court issuing a criminal court protective order may, after consultation with the appropriate department or the family or juvenile court, modify the criminal court protective order to allow or restrict contact between the restrained person and his or her children, spouse, or other protected person.
 (Adopted, effective July 1, 2010; Amended July 1, 2024)